Solutions to the seven straw men of matautopia

 Next, metadata is only one form, or I should say Function of a string of Data.
 All the other functions, like master data, reference data, transaction data, structured data and unstructured data are covered under this rubric.

-Finally, forget about technology: this is, as correctly point out by the author, a cultural thing.
+Finally, forget about technology: this is, as correctly pointed out by the author, a cultural thing.

 1. People lie